13304 Creedmoor Road

 Enjoy riding your mountain bike through Falls Lake State Recreation Area!
 A total of 14.3 miles of trails through a variety of terrain are open for single-track mountain biking.
 Located in the Beaverdam area, the park offers three loop trails totaling a distance of 6.5 miles of easy/intermediate riding, as well as a 6.5-mile trail for advanced riding.

 The trails close for wet weather.
 Call the park office or visit Triangle Mountain Biking to check on the trail's status.

-Falls Lake Trail will eventually travel the entire south shore of the lake, traveling over 50 miles and following the white blazes from the shore of the Neuse River below the Falls Lake Dam all the way to the Eno River and beyond.
-A portion of the Mountains-to-Sea Trail, the trail will connect two recreational areas and provides camping stops for backpackers at Shinleaf and Rolling View.
-Portions of the trail travel through state parkland where all state park regulations apply.
-The remainder of the trail travels through N.C.
-Wildlife Resource Commission gamelands.
+The Falls Lake Trail follows the entire south shore of the lake, traveling over 50 miles and following the white blazes from the shore of the Neuse River below the Falls Lake Dam all the way to the Eno River and beyond.
+A portion of the North Carolina Mountains-to-Sea State Trail, the trail connects many recreational areas and provides camping stops for backpackers at Shinleaf and Rolling View.
+Portions of the trail travel through state parkland, where all state park regulations apply.
+The remainder of the trail travels through the North Carolina Wildlife Resources Commission game lands.
 For your safety, wear blaze orange while hiking this trail during hunting season.
 The Falls Lake Trail can be easily accessed at the Falls Lake Dam information center, Blue Jay Point County Park, Shinleaf access, the Falls Lake park office and Rolling View access.
 Learn more about the MST at the North Carolina Trails website.

 Other hiking opportunities are available in Beaverdam, Sandling Beach, Rolling View and Shinleaf recreation areas.
 There are also trails available for campers only at Holly Point and B.W.
 Wells campgrounds.